This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “No...it has to be the Fisher King” said Merlin softly, “he bears the weight of responsibility to protect the Grail, who better to protect the scabbard as well?”

 “I refute your logic Merlin” stated Kay reluctantly, “but I accept your wisdom and your decision”.
-He watched as Merlin presented the Fisher King with the scabbard, “the scabbard is worth ten of the sword” he breathed quietly as he handed over the leather bound object into the deformed hands of the Fisher King who bowed his head in silent acknowledgment.
+He watched as Merlin presented the Fisher King with the scabbard, “the scabbard is worth ten of the sword” he breathed quietly as he handed over the leather bound object into the deformed hands of the Fisher King who bowed his head in silent acknowledgement.
 “One day...” he whispered quietly toward the giant before him, “you will be called on again...until then you must sleep and guard this item with your life”

 “I understand” replied the Fisher King and slowly he turned and dragged his form down the tunnel, leaning heavily on the stick and disappeared down the tunnel.

 Merlin turned back to the attending Knights, “Be about your business” he said, “and guard this country.
-Your King needs you now more than ever” he glanced toward the body on the alter and lowered his head.
+Your King needs you now more than ever” he glanced toward the body on the altar and lowered his head.
 “One day my friends...one day the King will resurrect and we must be ready” he trailed off and walked slowly toward the back of the cavern and lowered himself onto a large damp stone, the moisture staining his clothing.
 One by one, the Knights quietly bowed and left the figure of Merlin in quiet contemplation with his King.

 “One day” mused Merlin, “One day..."